Tenant Move Out Checklist

 Tenant Does Not Move Out at the End of Their Lease

-In some cases, the move out inspection is delayed because the tenant has not yet moved out.
-If the tenant moves out late they can be held financially responsible.
-Depending on the state and your lease agreement a landlord may be able to do the following:
+A tenant who delays the move-out inspection by moving out late may be held financially responsible.
+Depending on the state and lease agreement, a landlord may be able to do the following:

 • Charge for additional rent